jwlunsford/udacity_projects/show_me_the_data_structures/explanation_3.md

 #### Efficiency:
 * Time efficiency - O(n log n) worst case.
-The array used as a heap in this code must be sorted each time after two nodes are extracted and combined.
-This array is a native python structure that uses O(n log n) time.
+The array used as a heap in this code must be sorted each time a new node is inserted.
+The array is a native python structure that uses O(n log n) time.
 All other functions use O(n) time.
 * Space efficiency - O(n) worst case, where n is the number of unique characters in the input data.